-2) The student, with guidance from the thesis mentor and with the approval of the Chair of the GTC, identifies potential comprehensive exam committee members with expertise relevant to the research problem.
-The committee will be comprised of 5 total members, at least 3 from the pharmacology training program, and the balance, 1 or 2 faculty members, outside of the training program (a formal list of members/nonmembers, and those with active graduate school appointments, is available from the Dean's Office).
-This step should occur in late spring to early summer of the second year.
-Once the committee is selected, working with the Graduate Program Coordinator, the student and committee faculty will schedule an exact date and time for the Comprehensive Exam.
+2) The student, with guidance from the thesis mentor identifies potential comprehensive exam committee members with expertise relevant to the research problem.
+The student will submit this list to the PharMM Program Director(s) and Program Administrator.
+The reasoning for each faculty member should be noted and faculty preferences identified.
+The Program Director(s) will approve the exam committee composition and it is the student's responsibility to request that each faculty member be on the student's exam committee.
+The committee will be comprised of 5 total members, at least 3 from the pharmacology training program with a balance of expertise, at least 1 faculty member outside of the training program (a formal list of members/nonmembers, and those with active Graduate School appointments, is available from the Dean's Office), and at least one member of the committee will be a sitting GTC member (see GTC faculty list).
+This step should occur in the summer of the second year.
+Once the committee is selected, working with the PharMM Program Administrator, the student and committee faculty will schedule an exact date and time for the Comprehensive Exam.
 Acting prospectively will prevent major delays in the exam date due to schedule conflicts and provide a clear timeline for the preparation of the proposal.